Top 5 People Groups

 Recent Prayerline Posts

 MALI.
 Ministry workers travel hours to reach prisons where inmates, most of them Muslims, listen intently to their message of repentance and hope.
 A gift of any amount in this 95-percent Muslim country empowers workers to present the gospel in prisons, where it resonates powerfully and travels widely after inmates are released.
-Pray for strength for weary evangelists, and for protection ...
+Pray for strength for weary evangelists, and for protection and fruitfulness ...

 October 5, 2017 - Most of the women behind bars in Mali had been convicted of infanticide.
 One Muslim woman was not eager to say what crime she had committed.
 Read more.